 What equipment do I need?

-To participate in video counseling sessions from your home, you will need one of the following devices:
+To participate in video counseling sessions you will need ONE of the following devices:

 Who is Video Counseling Suitable For?